tngo0508/tngo0508.github.io/_posts/2023-12-27-palindrome-partitioning.md

   - Top 100 Liked
   - Problem of The Day
 ---
+# Problem Statement
-This is the last problem on the backtrack topic on my Top 100 Liked.
-Basically, the problem asked to generate all possible partition substrings that are palindrome given an input string.
-Here are a few examples for this problem.
+This problem represents the final challenge within the Backtracking category among my Top 100 Liked problems.
+The objective is to generate all potential partitions of a given string such that each substring within the partitions is a palindrome.
+Here are a couple of examples illustrating this problem:

 ```
 Example 1: